First Love (2010 Thai film): Plot

-Now in the ninth-grade, Nam experiences a sudden rise in popularity when she is chosen, once again by Teacher Inn, as the drum major for the regional sports parade.
+Now in Grade 9, Nam experiences a sudden rise in popularity when she is chosen, once again by Teacher Inn, as the drum major for the regional sports parade.
 At the same time, Chon, who is now a senior, finally manages to get into the school's soccer team after making the penalty shot.
-During Valentine's Day, Chon gives Nam an uprooted rose bush.
-But her glee suddenly turns into disappointment when he tells her that it is from his friend.
+Chon gives Nam an uprooted rose bush on Valentine's Day, but her joy suddenly turns into disappointment when he tells her that it is from his friend.
 Later that night, she finds a note in her bag telling her to meet on the third floor of the school building.
-The following day, she goes to the meeting place where she sees Chon coming up the stairs to greet her.
+The following day, Nam goes to the meeting place where she sees Chon coming up the stairs to greet her.
 However, they were interrupted by Top who tells Nam that the note was his and proceeds to ask her to be his girlfriend.
-Taken aback by this sudden proposal, Nam was unable to respond in fear of hurting Top and ruining her chances with Chon.
-Top, on the other hand, takes this as acceptance and declares her as his girlfriend.
-He easily drags her into watching Chon's games and joining their outings, which unintendedly only brought her closer to Chon.
+Shocked by this sudden proposal, Nam could not respond due to her fear of hurting Top and ruining her chances with Chon.
+On the other hand, he takes this as acceptance and declares her as his girlfriend.
+Top easily drags her into watching Chon's games and joining their field trips, which secretly only brought her closer to Chon.
 As Nam begins to spend more time with Chon and his friends, the Cheer Gang grows cold and distant towards her.

-Chon candidly opens up to Nam about her father.
-He tells her that he was born on the day his father missed the penalty shot and feels that he is the reason why his father has given up on soccer.
-During a friend's birthday party, Top shares the story about a promise he made with Chon: that they would never like the same girl.
+A candid Chon opens up to Nam about her father, telling her that he was born on the day his father missed the penalty shot, and feels that he is the reason why his father has given up soccer.
+During one of their friends' birthday party, Top shares the story about a promise he made with Chon, that they would never like the same girl.
 In the middle of the celebration, Top suddenly kisses Nam on the cheek much to her discomfort.
-Later that night, Nam tells Top to not involve himself with her any more and that he didn't have the right to kiss her as she never agreed to be his girlfriend in the first place.
-She tells him that she is in love with someone else but doesn't tell him who.
+Later that night, Nam tells Top to not involve himself with her anymore and that he did not have the right to kiss her, as she never agreed to be his girlfriend in the first place.
+Nam tells him that she is in love with someone else but does not tell him who.
 Out of distraught, Top makes Chon promise that he will not pursue Nam.
-Without any more friends, Nam begins to focus her time on studying for the finals.
+Without any friend left, Nam begins to focus her time on studying for the finals.